The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 Cons:

-- Athletes can try to inflate their results by not reaching as high as they can during the standing reach to make their vertical seem higher than what it really is.
+• Athletes can try to inflate their results by not reaching as high as they can during the standing reach to make their vertical seem higher than what it is.

-- A quality Vertec device is going to cost around $799, which does not make it feasible for a typical player to measure their vertical at home.
-Therefore, it is used mostly by the NBA, NFL, and colleges.
+• A quality Vertec device will cost around $799, which does not make it feasible for a typical player to measure their vertical at home.
+Therefore, it is used mainly by the NBA, NFL, and colleges.

 3. Vert Wearable Jump Monitor